AFouadMohamed/DevOps/README.md

 In short, using Vagrant can make your daily work more efficient, reduce errors, and increase your productivity.
 It also provides you with an opportunity to learn new technologies and improve your environment management skills.

+                                                                                                               # 2: Project-2

-# In Folder Project have another project create the same project in AWS by automation script
+# Folder Project in my repository  has another project created  in AWS by automation script

 # 1: VPC
 ![image](https://github.com/user-attachments/assets/a4e8fff2-68ba-441c-8554-ef98e3769d84)